breuerfelix/breuerfelix.github.io/_posts/18-04-18-Setup-NextCloud-FrontEnd-Nginx-SSL-Backend-Apache2.md

 ```

 ## Manual Install
-In this chapter we are going through the installation step by step.
+In this chapter, we are going through the installation step by step.
-First of all we need to install all dependencies.
-Don't be scared... these are a lot but only small ones.
+First of all, we need to install all dependencies.
+Don't be scared... there are a lot, but they're only small ones.
 ```bash
 $ sudo apt-get update
 $ sudo apt-get upgrade